Sapelo Island ferry resumes operations after deadly boat dock gangway collapse

 Welch had invited a group of relatives to visit the island for the Gullah-Geechee celebration, including her cousin’s husband, Johnson Jr., family members told CNN.

-“She was the one that tried to keep everybody in the loop, keep in touch with everybody,” said Johnson’s son, William Johnson Sr. “Just a very gentle, caring person, and do what she could for you.”
+“She was the one that tried to keep everybody in the loop, keep in touch with everybody,” said Welch’s cousin and Johnson Jr.’s wife, Zelda Johnson.
+“Just a very gentle, caring person, and do what she could for you.”

 “I sat down waiting, praying, and just hoping they would walk up, but it didn’t happen that way,” said Zelda Johnson.
 She had been married to the retired US Air Force master sergeant for 35 years.